Thinking of doing the Mostar bridge jump in Bosnia? Then you had better read my guide all about jumping off Mostar

 As I broke the surface, the first thing I did was look back to the bridge; it was huge!

-However, I had just completed a successful jump and been inducted into the Mostari Diving Club’s Hall of Fame, an honour that less than 1,000 people around the world can claim.
+However, I had just completed a successful jump and been inducted into the Mostari Diving Club’s Hall of Fame, an honour that fewer than 1,000 people around the world can claim.